Galois actions on homotopy groups: Varieties over finite fields

 \section{Varieties over finite fields}

-Fix a variety $X_k$ over a finite field $k$, of order $q$ prime to $l$.
+Fix a variety $X_k$ over a finite field $k$, of order $q$ prime to $\ell$.
 Let $X:= X_k \ten_k \bar{k}$, for $\bar{k}$ the algebraic closure of $k$.
-There is a Frobenius endomorphism on $X$, and hence on the pro-simplicial set $X_{\et}$, and on its algebraisation $(X_{\et})^{\alg}$.
+There is a Galois action on $X$, and hence on the pro-simplicial set $X_{\et}$, and on its algebraisation $G(X_{\et})^{\alg}$.
 The purpose of this section is to describe this action as far as possible.